gerdstolpmann/simpleupload/README.md

 With `multiple` you can choose whether you want to allow that several files can be selected.

-The `accept` parameter lists the MIME types of the files can be selected in the dialog.
+The `accept` parameter lists the MIME types of the files that can be selected in the dialog.

 There are three outgoing events: When the upload starts,